 Study Guide for Marx and Engels II

 For the text, go to The Communist Manifesto, drop down to the bottom of the Index page, find the Word Document version and save it to your hard drive.
-Then use your WORD program to print out pages 13-21.
-In any case, the main reading assignment is the first chapter, "Bourgeois and Proletarians."
+Then use your WORD program to print out pages 13-27.
+In any case, the main reading assignment is the first and second chapter.
 (Let me know if you have problems doing this.)

 The language is rhetorically powerful, as you might expect from a Manifesto that is not designed as an academic treatise.

 Below are study questions keyed to the pages in the WORD document version.